 Pekka Abrahamsson, PhD

-Pekka Abrahamsson received his PhD on Software Engineering in 2002 from University of Oulu.
-His research is in the area of emerging software technologies, empirical software engineering and the ethics of artificial intelligence.
-Prior to his current position he has served as a full professor in Italy and in Norway.
-He has also worked at VTT Technical Research Centre of Finland as a research professor.
-He has published broadly in his fields of expertise and received many awards and recognitions.
-He received the Nokia Foundation Award in 2007, Aminer.org selected him as Top-100 Most Influential Scholar in software engineering in 2016 and he co-authored the best paper of 2018 in Journal of Systems and Software.
-He is the co-founder of the Software Startup Research Network (SSRN) and a seasoned expert in leading international research projects.
+Dr. Pekka Abrahamsson works as a full professor of information systems and software engineering at the University of Jyväskylä in Finland.
+He received his PhD in Software Engineering in 2002 from the University of Oulu.
+His research is in the area of emerging software technologies, empirical software engineering, software startups, and the ethics of artificial intelligence.
+Before his current position, he has served as a full professor at the University of Helsinki (Finland), Free University of Bolzano (Italy), Norwegian University of Science and Technology (Norway).
+He also worked at VTT Technical Research Centre of Finland as a research professor of software technologies.
+He is widely recognized for his academic achievements.
+He is a pioneer in the field of research on agile software engineering methods and processes.
+Abrahamsson is the most cited researcher in his field in Finland.
+He is the first Professor of Software Engineering to be invited to the Finnish Academy of Science and Letters.
+He has published broadly in his areas of expertise and received many awards and recognitions.
+Arnetminer named him among the 100 most influential software engineering scientists in the world in 2016.
+Abrahamsson was awarded the Nokia Foundation Award 2007.
+He is the Software Startup Research Network (SSRN) co-founder and a seasoned expert in leading large research projects.

 From Principles to Action: A Method for Ethically Aligned AI Design and Implementation